How do I install WordPress manually?

 - Step 2 - Download WordPress

-- Step 7 - Select your language
+- Step 4 - Open the setup page and select your language

-- Step 8 - Start the installation
+- Step 5 - Start the installation

-- Step 9 - Enter your database details
+- Step 6 - Enter your database details

-- Step 11 - Enter your login details
+- Step 7 - Enter your login details

-- Step 12 - WordPress is installed
+- Step 8 - WordPress is installed

-- Step 13 - Log in for the first time
+- Step 9 - Log in for the first time

-- Step 14 - Tips to help you get started
+- Tips to help you get started

 Step 1 - Locate your database login details

 Tip: Forgot your database password?
-Click the pencil-icon on the right side of the screen, to change it.
+Click the pencil icon on the right side of the screen to change it.

 Step 2 - Download WordPress